How to make links more engaging with Confluence buttons

 Ready to create a better navigational experience for your users?
 With Confluence buttons, the solution is literally at your fingertips.

 If you've ever found yourself wondering how to make your Confluence spaces more user-friendly, engaging, and action-oriented, you’re not alone.
-If you’re wanting to create the best Confluence pages, buttons are an ideal tool to have in your arsenal.
+If you want to create the best Confluence pages, buttons are an ideal tool to have in your arsenal.
 Let’s talk about how to use buttons in Confluence.

 What are buttons?

-A button is a more engaging way to present hyperlinks.
-It’s an interactive, eye-catching lozenge that helps users navigate.
+Buttons are a more engaging way to present hyperlinks.
+They’re interactive, eye-catching lozenges that help users navigate.
 You’ll often find buttons on forms and on webpage navigation menus.

 In Confluence, buttons are a great way of improving user engagement and are a useful way to improve user click-through.
 They’re ideal for a wide range of use cases, from a team page to a Confluence knowledge base.